pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 I cycled to the supermarket to buy stuff.

 The cream didn't really work because it wasn't cold.
-So I spent a bunch of time playing piano and KSP while I put the cream in the refridgerator.
+So I spent a bunch of time playing piano and KSP while I put the cream in the refrigerator.

 After the cake was done I went to the Bat Jungle, run by a Flemish guy.
 He spent a bunch of time busting myths about bats, and raising awareness about their importance to the ecosystem.